Luggage Storage in +40 locations around Paris

 Det siger vores kunder om os

-You can stop searching for lockers to store your luggage in.
-The next time you’re in the French capital, remember that LuggageHero is here to save the day by storage your luggage in Paris!
+You can stop searching for lockers to store your luggage in Paris.
+The next time you’re in the French capital, remember that LuggageHero is here to save the day by storing your luggage in Paris!

 Just go to the LuggageHero reservation platform to find a handy storage site inside a shop or other business – all verified by us.
 Using our up to date map, you can locate the shops that are nearest to Stations you’ll use or attractions you’ll visit and store your luggage there.